• Skip to main content

 Oat Milk

-Oat mill grew in popularity as an alternative milk for whole milk.
+Oat milk grew in popularity as an alternative to whole milk.
 It contains less fat and is sweeter than whole milk.
 However, it does not provide a rich texture to bubble tea.
 Half a cup of oat milk contains 65 calories.

 Soy Milk